chelzpretz/CompBioLabsAndHW/README.txt

 Documents included:
 Lab 2 contains a cookie recipe that had several different changes and commits on it to learn that.
+Lab 3 contains an r-script as an introduction to R.

 The Resources folder, contains general resources to better help me in the long run.